rishabhdevKaushik/Chirp/HowToRun.md

 ### Note: You must run backend and frontend at same time.

-Now you can open shown link from frontend terminal.
+Now you can the open shown link from frontend terminal.